abhinavmishra-0302/Finance-Trading-Platform/SRS.md

 - **Libraries:** Scikit-Learn, TensorFlow

+## 5.5 System Requirements

+### 5.5.1 Hardware Requirements

+- **Server Hardware:**
+  - Multi-core processors with sufficient processing power.
+  - Adequate RAM for handling concurrent user requests.
+  - Storage with redundancy for data reliability.

+- **Client Hardware:**
+  - Modern web browsers compatible with the platform.
+  - Devices with internet connectivity.

+### 5.5.2 Software Requirements

+- **Server Software:**
+  - Operating System: Linux-based distribution (e.g., Ubuntu Server).
+  - Web Server: Nginx or Apache.
+  - Database Management System: MongoDB for real-time data, PostgreSQL for relational data.
+  - Backend Frameworks: Node.js, Express.js, Python, Django.

+- **Client Software:**
+  - Web Browser: Google Chrome, Mozilla Firefox, Safari.

+### 5.5.3 Network Requirements

+- **Network Infrastructure:**
+  - High-speed internet connection for real-time data updates.
+  - Secure communication protocols (HTTPS) for data transfer.

+- **Data Backups:**
+  - Regular backups of critical data to prevent data loss.

+## 5.6 System Model and Life Cycle

+### 5.6.1 System Model

+The Financial Trading Platform adopts a client-server architecture with a three-tier structure.
+The client-side comprises a web-based interface developed using React.js and Redux, ensuring a dynamic and responsive user experience.
+The middle tier involves server-side processing, powered by Node.js and Express.js, managing core functionalities such as real-time data updates, algorithmic trading, and database interactions.
+The third tier involves Python and Django for additional backend services.
+The modular architecture allows for flexibility and easy integration of new features, ensuring scalability and maintainability.

+### 5.6.2 Life Cycle

+The development life cycle of the Financial Trading Platform follows an Agile methodology, specifically Scrum.
+The Agile approach enables iterative development cycles, allowing for continuous improvement and adaptation to evolving requirements.
+The project is divided into fixed-duration sprints, typically two to four weeks, with each sprint focusing on delivering a set of prioritized features.
+Regular sprint reviews and retrospectives ensure continuous feedback, addressing issues promptly and enhancing features based on user input.

+The Agile life cycle involves the following key phases:

+1. **Backlog Creation:** Features and tasks are compiled into a prioritized backlog.

+2. **Sprint Planning:** At the beginning of each sprint, the development team selects tasks from the backlog based on priority and complexity.

+3. **Development:** The development team works on implementing selected features during the sprint.

+4. **Testing:** Quality assurance and testing are integral throughout the development phase, ensuring that each feature meets the specified requirements.

+5. **Review and Retrospective:** At the end of each sprint, a review is conducted to showcase completed features, and a retrospective is held to discuss improvements and address challenges.

+6. **Deployment:** Completed features are deployed to a staging environment for testing and then to the production environment for user access.

 ## 6. Constraints

 - **Regulatory Compliance:** The system must adhere to financial regulations and security standards.